REGISTRATION OF TEAM/PLAYERS

 1) Each team is to consist of at least 5 registered players (over 18) at the start of the season.

-4) A player may only sign ONE Players Registration Form.
-Once a player has signed the Players Registration form they are deemed registered to that team.
+3) A player may only sign for one team.
+Once a player has signed for a team, they are deemed registered to that team.

 SIGNING ON NEW PLAYERS

-1) Any additional players who have not signed the Players Registration form who are not playing for another WPA team may be signed up “On the Night” up to the last group match of the season.
-New Players Registration form to be completed (as well as entering the Player into on RackEmApp captains’ app) and received by the Group Rep, by no later than midday, the Friday following the match otherwise the player(s) will be deemed unregistered.
+1) Any additional players who are not playing for another WPA team may be signed up “On the Night” using the Rackemapp up to the last group match of the season.

 CODE OF CONDUCT